 In addition to the general customers, BTSC also promotes equal treatments to all groups of customers whether the elderly or disabled groups.
-BTSC provides facilities to the disabled persons to use the BTS service by providing various equipment to facilitate the disabled at every station such as additional elevators at 9 stations on the Southern Line Extension from Samrong Station to Kheha Station, ramps for wheelchairs, different textures of flooring and Braille alphabets in the elevator panels for the blinds, installation of second elevator panels for wheelchair users and installation of automatic ticket vending machines at lower than normal height for wheelchair users, installation of signs at disabled person service counters issuing travel coupons to disabled persons, signs showing the point where the disabled persons can receive help in case of emergency, signs on the exterior of the trains showing the entrance to the trains for the people using wheelchairs as well as a measure for its officers to assist the disabled, such officers have been trained for basic assistance to appropriately assist disabled customers.
+BTSC provides facilities to the disabled persons to use the BTS service by providing various equipment to facilitate the disabled at every station such as additional elevators at 14 stations on the Extension Line from Samrong Station to Kheha Station and from Ha Yaek Lat Phrao station to Kasetsart University Station, ramps for wheelchairs, different textures of flooring and Braille alphabets in the elevator panels for the blinds, installation of second elevator panels for wheelchair users, construction of train wheelchair ramp to facilitate disabled persons in wheelchair to enter and exit the trains conveniently, installation of automatic ticket vending machines at lower than normal height for wheelchair users, installation of signs at disabled person service counters issuing travel coupons to disabled persons, signs showing the point where the disabled persons can receive help in case of emergency, signs on the exterior of the trains showing the entrance to the trains for the people using wheelchairs as well as a measure for its officers to assist the disabled, such officers have been trained for basic assistance to appropriately assist disabled customers.